-(2) Freestanding derivative assets and liabilities are presented net for purposes of the rollforward.

-(3) Embedded derivative assets and liabilities are presented net for purposes of the rollforward.

-(4) Investment performance related to separate account assets is fully offset by corresponding amounts credited to contract holders within separate account liabilities.
+- (2) Freestanding derivative assets and liabilities are presented net for purposes of the rollforward. - (3) Embedded derivative assets and liabilities are presented net for purposes of the rollforward. - (4) Investment performance related to separate account assets is fully offset by corresponding amounts credited to contract holders within separate account liabilities.
 Therefore, such changes in estimated fair value are not recorded in net income (loss).
-For the purpose of this disclosure, these changes are presented within net investment gains (losses).

-- (5) Amortization of premium/accretion of discount is included within net investment income.
-Changes in the allowance for credit losses and direct write-offs are charged to net income (loss) on securities are included in net investment gains (losses).
+For the purpose of this disclosure, these changes are presented within net investment gains (losses). - (5) Amortization of premium/accretion of discount is included within net investment income.
+Impairments charged to net income (loss) on securities are included in net investment gains (losses).
 Lapses associated with net embedded derivatives are included in net derivative gains (losses).
 Substantially all realized/unrealized gains (losses) included in net income (loss) for net derivatives and net embedded derivatives are reported in net derivative gains (losses). - (6) Interest and dividend accruals, as well as cash interest coupons and dividends received, are excluded from the rollforward. - (7) Items purchased/issued and then sold/settled in the same period are excluded from the rollforward.
 Fees attributed to embedded derivatives are included in settlements. - (8) Gains and losses, in net income (loss) and OCI, are calculated assuming transfers into and/or out of Level 3 occurred at the beginning of the period.
-Items transferred into and then out of Level 3 in the same period are excluded from the rollforward. - (9) Changes in unrealized gains (losses) included in net income (loss) for fixed maturities are reported in either net investment income or net investment gains (losses).
+Items transferred into and then out of Level 3 in the same period are excluded from the rollforward. - (9) Changes in unrealized gains (losses) included in net income (loss) relate to assets and liabilities still held at the end of the respective periods.
 Substantially all changes in unrealized gains (losses) included in net income (loss) for net derivatives and net embedded derivatives are reported in net derivative gains (losses).